aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 The characteristic points and tangents developed for this protocol were inspired by the work of Birkhoff (1933).
-The first landmark (LM1) is places at the horizontal tangent on the tip of each Gahagan biface.
-The second and third splits (LM2 and LM3) occur and the point of highest curvature, and LM2 is always split on the right side of the biface when it is oriented in 3D space following the alignment output of *auto3dgm*, illustrated in Figure 7a of the manuscript.
+The first landmark (LM1) is placed at the horizontal tangent on the tip of each Gahagan biface.
+The second and third splits (LM2 and LM3) occur at the points of highest curvature, and LM2 is always split on the right side of the biface when oriented in 3D space following the alignment output of *auto3dgm*, illustrated in Figure 7a of the manuscript.
 To place the final landmark (LM4), a linear measurement was used to place a reference point equidistant between LM2 and LM3.
-The location of that point was used to place the reference plane used to cut the spline at the location of LM4.
+The location of that point was used to position the reference plane used to cut the spline at the location of LM4.

 #### Spline split at location of LM1

-The `horizontal tangent` is calculated by drawing a horizontal line above the tip of the biface using the tangent as a `common constraint`, and the horizontal plane as the `independent constraint`.
+The `horizontal tangent` is calculated by drawing a horizontal line above the tip of the biface using the tangent as a `common constraint`, and the horizontal as the `independent constraint`.
 To split the 3D spline at the location of the horizontal tangent, a `reference point` was inserted at the location of the `tangent` in the 2D sketch (light blue point; below, left), followed by a `reference plane` (in white;